History of the Bank of Prescott

 The year 1983 marked the relinquishment by Johnny Brannan of the position of president, and the election of the bank's 6th president, John Brannan, Jr. who remains the president of the bank today.
 Assets of the bank ended the year at over $36 million.

-The total assets of the bank as of the end of the 1986 were over $42 million.
+The total assets of the bank as of the end of 1986 were over $42 million.

 In 1988 the bank made a $10,000 contribution to the local hospital in hopes that such a contribution would help the hospital remain open for the local citizens.

 The bank in 1992 moved to a total in-house data processing system.
-Total assets of the bank year ending were $57 million.
+Total assets of the bank year-end were $57 million.